 Sleep Apnea is believed to exacerbate many other medical conditions such as high blood pressure, heart attack and stroke.
 Remember, sleep apnea is the cessation of breathing followed by the violent awakening and gasping for breath.
 Severe bruxism (grinding of the teeth) and gastric reflux are associated with sleep apnea.
 Why would someone die in their sleep of a heart attack or suffer a stroke when it should be the most quiet and stress free time for our bodies?
 The Department of Transportation screens all commercial truck drivers for sleep problems as studies indicate up to 4% of all traffic fatalities are related to sleep apnea.
 Both the Exxon Valdez oil spill and Space Shuttle Challenger disaster were in part attributed to poor decision making associated with poor sleep.

 How can we help?

 The American Academy of Sleep Medicine provide physicians with evidence-based recommendations for the evaluation and management of patients with sleep disorders based upon the latest medical research.
 This physician based organization’s Practice Parameters includes the use of oral appliances as a treatment modality for mild to moderate Obstructive Sleep Apnea, or for patients who are CPAP mask (Continuous Positive Airway Pressure) intolerant and diagnosed with severe Sleep Apnea.

-We at Bunin Dental want you to be involved in the decision process making about the treatment choices for sleep apnea.
+We at Greenwich Sleep Apnea want you to be knowledgeable in the decision process making about the treatment choices for sleep apnea.
 Working in conjunction with local physicians trained in Sleep Medicine, a diagnosis as to the severity of the condition as well as treatment options can be discussed with you.
-There are currently a number of FDA approved dental devices that help reposition the jaw at night and are proven to successfully treat obstructive sleep apnea.
+There are currently a number of FDA approved dental devices that help position the jaw at night and are proven to successfully treat obstructive sleep apnea.